mor1/databox-store-blob/README.md

     URL: /api/data/range
     Parameters: Raw JSON body containing elements as follows {sensor_id: <sensor ID>, start: <start timestamp>, end: <end timestamp>}
     Notes: will return the data added between start and end based on the databox wide sensor_id

+#Websockets

+Connect to a websocket client to port 8080.
+Send a message of the form

+     {sensor_id: [sendor id]}

+Data from that sensor will then be braudcast over the connection.
+This feature will devlop and will support authentication and more in future.

 #Status

 This is work in progress.
 Expect bugs and api changes.